kadena-docs/kadena-docs/docs/smart-contracts/capabilities.md

   (accounts.pay "alice" "bob" 10.0))
 ```

-## Capabilities and guards

-Guards and capabilities can be confusing: given we have guards like keysets, what do we need the capability concept for?

-Guards allow us to define a _rule_ that must be satisfied for the transaction to proceed.
-As such, they really are just a way to declare a pass-fail condition or predicate.
-The Pact guard system is flexible enough to express any rule you can code.

-Capabilities allow us to declare how that rule is deployed to grant some authority.
-In doing so, they enumerate the critical rights that are extended to users of the smart contract, and "protect" code from being called incorrectly.

-Note also that **capabilities can only be granted inside the module code that declares them**, whereas guards are simply data that can be tested anywhere.
-This is an important security property, as it ensures an attacker cannot elevate their privileges from outside the module code.

 ## Events

 In Pact, events are emitted as part of transaction execution and are included in the transaction results.